Seismic2647/Obsidian/Siewly Solo adventure - Road to Tritstram/Story/Quest 2, on the road again/Broken Tower.md

 5. **Speak the name "Alvex" aloud**

-    > Might summon a spectral presence, trigger a buried memory, or **bind Azure in a blood contract** without warning.
+    > Might summon a spectral presence, trigger a buried memory, or **bind Azura in a blood contract** without warning.
 Deliciously dangerous.

 ---